Why People ‘Sigh’ – And Why Others Find It Annoying

 Interestingly, sighs could lead to relief too; in that it could be a tangible way to trigger feelings of emotional and physiological relief, reflecting the idea that it serves as a physical and mental reset of sorts.
 In a 2016 study, participants were asked to take deep breaths after flipping through disturbing images.
 Those who sighed intermittently felt a certain relief, in that their physiological tension was reduced, more in comparison to people who held their breaths in.

 Of course, there’s something such as too much sighing too. “…when people sigh excessively, they risk hyperventilating, and thus having chronically low levels of carbon dioxide in the body.
-This state of ‘hypocapnia’ causes widespread symptoms in the body, such as lightheadedness, palpitations, feelings of anxiety, breathlessness, and pain,” noted Elke Vlemincx, an assistant professor of health sciences in the Netherlands.
+This state of ‘hypocapnia’ causes widespread symptoms in the body, such as lightheadedness, palpitations, feelings of anxiety, breathlessness, and pain,” noted Elke Vlemincx, an assistant professor ofhealth sciences in the Netherlands.
 A sigh promises short-term relief — a reflex to cope with tumult, perhaps — but chasing sighing as a way of recovery ends up doing more damage in the long term.

 But all said and done, a sigh doesn’t always translate well.
-Research more than one has suggested that people who listen to a sigh associate the sound with a negative mood — chiefly interpreting it as a sign of defeat, disappointment, boredom, frustration, and longing.
+Research more than one has suggested that people who listen to a sigh associate the sound with a negative mood — chiefly defeat, disappointment, boredom, frustration, and longing.
 Take this passage from In Much Ado About Nothing, women here are sighing over frustration with men’s infidelity.

 Sigh no more, ladies, sigh no more, Men were deceivers ever, One foot in sea, and one on shore, To one thing constant never.
 Then sigh not so, but let them go, And be you blithe and bonny, Converting all your sounds of woe Into hey nonny nonny.